Literary-Insights/blog/src/content/blog/Moneyball - Lewis, Michael.txt-1.md

 The passage describes using hypnotic suggestion techniques to put someone into a trance by having them focus on a finger held up about 6 inches from their eyes.
 The hypnotist tells the subject that their legs and arms are growing very heavy and that they are going deep asleep.

 It then provides some additional context about baseball statistics and analytics.
 It discusses the history of sabermetrics and key figures like Bill James.
-It explains various batting stats like on-base percentage and slugging percentage.
+It explains various batting stats like on-base percentage and slug: ging percentage.

 The passage profiles Oakland A's player Scott Hatteberg and his strong performance in the 2002 season, noting his high on-base percentage and ratio of walks to strikeouts.
 It discusses the A's strong second-half performance from 1999-2002.
 Finally, it briefly mentions Theo Epstein being hired as general manager of the Boston Red Sox at a young age with no prior professional playing experience.